Padworth College offers educational services on the basis of the following Terms and Conditions.

 At the start and end of term, the parents or guardian are responsible for ensuring the student arrives or leaves in accordance with the College’s advertised arrival or departure times.
 All arrangements must be confirmed with the College in writing.
-For students travelling to the United Kingdom to attend the College, a free minibus service from/to London Heathrow Airport is available on the Boarders’ Travel Day at the start and end of term, for flights arriving/departing between 9.00am and 6.00pm
+For students travelling to the United Kingdom to attend the College, a free minibus service from/to London Heathrow Airport is available during office hours on the Boarders’ Travel Day at the start and end of term.

 On request, the College can book transportation with a driver licensed by the Local Authority, the cost of which will be added to the student’s account.
 Any requests to book a transfer must be received no later than 2 weeks before the transfer date in order to ensure a booking.

 During term time, parents consent to the student being driven in a motor vehicle by a responsible adult who is duly licensed and insured to drive a vehicle of that type.